magmo/apps/packages/wallet/src/redux/protocols/new-ledger-funding/player-b/readme.md

-# Indirect Funding Protocol for Player B
+# New Ledger Funding Protocol for Player B

 ### State Machine